Title

 Executive Order No. 200 amends Article 2 of the Civil Code in the Philippines, making changes to the existing laws and regulations, including the provision that laws will be effective after fifteen days of their publication, addressing the problems associated with relying solely on the Official Gazette for law publication, repealing or modifying inconsistent laws, and taking immediate effect after publication in the Official Gazette.

-• Article 2 of the Civil Code, which previously mandated publication solely in the Official Gazette, is amended to allow publication in either the Official Gazette or a newspaper of general circulation.
+• Section 2 specifically changes the rule from requiring publication in the Official Gazette alone to requiring publication either in the Official Gazette or in a newspaper of general circulation in the Philippines.

 Analyze Cases Smarter, Faster